Use the command 'man man' to see why the '-s 5' needed to be used to view the second

 This works for shells like 'bash' (sh, ksh, zsh) and redirects STDERR (error output) to STDOUT (normal output), just after STDOUT has been redirected to the file 'pinghosts.log'.

 Sometimes I just want a cron job script to do what I want and never tell me about it.
 If I have a script that notifies me by email of "garbage day" every week, I don't want another email telling me it sent the first email successfully.
-To make this happen, instead of a log file I use /dev/null as the target of my output:
+To make this happen, instead of a log file I use

 0 19 * * 2 /home/myuser/bin/garbage-day-email.sh > /dev/null 2>&1